ChristopherHardiman/PrintLayout/project_plan.md

     *   Add serialization derives to all structures for Phase 5 integration.

 2.  **Implement Standard Paper Sizes in `src/layout.rs`:**
-    *   Create `enum PaperSize` with variants: A0-A10, Letter, Legal, Tabloid, Ledger, and custom
+    *   Create `enum PaperSize` with variants: A0-A10, Letter, Legal, Tabloid, Ledger, B-series (B0-B10), and Custom
-    *   Create `enum PaperType` with variants: MattePhoto, GlossPhoto, PhotoPaper, PrinterPaper, Satin, Canvas, RicePaper
+    *   Create `enum PaperType` with variants: MattePhoto, GlossPhoto, PhotoPaper, PrinterPaper, Satin, Canvas, RicePaper, Cardstock, Transparency
     *   Implement `trait` or methods to convert PaperSize to (width_mm, height_mm)
     *   Implement helper function `paper_size_to_dimensions(size: PaperSize) -> (f32, f32)`
-    *   Document all standard sizes with their exact dimensions for accuracy.
+    *   Document all standard sizes with their exact dimensions for accuracy:
+        - A4: 210 × 297 mm
+        - Letter: 215.9 × 279.4 mm (8.5 × 11 in)
+        - Legal: 215.9 × 355.6 mm (8.5 × 14 in)
+        - etc.
+    *   **Regional Defaults:** Detect system locale and default to appropriate paper size (Letter for US/Canada, A4 for most other regions).

 3.  **Create Image Cache in `src/canvas.rs`:**
     *   Implement an `ImageCache` struct that stores loaded `iced::widget::canvas::Image` objects